Emergent literacies: Lessons and activities

 Children can build narrative skills by describing something that happened to him or her, even something as simple as taking a bath.
 Parents and teachers can promote narrative skills by prompting children for further detail.
 Other activities to promote narrative skills in both babies and toddlers are available from the Loudon County Library.

+Models of Literacy

+Most children are exposed to literacy skills by means of observation and modelling from those around them.
+Teachers, parents, and even siblings to some extent can play a large role in influencing emergent literacy development.